Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Farm yards and buildings sometimes direct rainwater into a slurry pit.
 This can cause the pit to fill and need emptying at inappropriate times of the year:-

-The Rivers Trust have a more detailed Water Friendly Farming Hub
+The Rivers Trust have a more detailed resource: Water Friendly Farming Hub

 Back to Menu